tempblade/creator/README.md

 - Fully typed
 - Multithreaded timeline/keyframe interpolation calculation using rayon
 - Runtime typesafety thanks to zod in typescript
+- Easy theming thanks to tailwindcss
+- Cross platform font discovery and loading in rust thanks to FontKit
+- Caching of skia entity instances like fonts etc.
+- Pretty fast (if compared to After Effects)

 ### Features currently w.i.p